 Why Rare Diseases Matter: The Changing Spectrum of Alexander Disease

-Recent discoveries show that most patients (~90%) with Alexander disease have a mutation on chromosome 17 in the gene for glial fibrillary acidic protein (GFAP).
-GFAP is a filamentous protein of astrocytes and also accumulates as part of the Rosenthal fibers.
-The site of the mutation on the gene varies, and it occurs on only one of the two copies of each gene that is present in every cell.
-For most of these mutations it is clear that they cause Alexander disease, but exactly how they do so is not presently understood.
-In general, there is not a good correlation between the particular mutation and the form or severity of the disease.
-Most of the mutations occur spontaneously and are not inherited from the parents.
-For some of the adult-onset cases, patients do live long enough to have children of their own and the disease can then be inherited through multiple generations in an autosomal dominant fashion.
-However, not every patient with proven Alexander disease (i.e. proven by biopsy or autopsy diagnosis) has an identified mutation in GFAP, so that there may be other genetic or perhaps even non-genetic causes that have yet to be identified.
+Recent discoveries show that most patients (~90%) have a mutation on chromosome 17 in the gene for glial fibrillary acidic protein (GFAP).
+GFAP is a filamentous protein of astrocytes, and also accumulates as part of the Rosenthal fibers.
+The site of the mutation on the gene varies, and it occurs on only one of the two copies of each gene that are present in every cell.
+How these mutations cause Alexander disease is not presently understood.
+In most cases the mutation is not inherited, but arises spontaneously for unknown reasons.
+In some families, particularly those where patients have later onsets and milder symptoms, the mutations are inherited in an autosomal dominant pattern.
+Not every patient with Alexander disease has an identified mutation in GFAP, so that there may be other genetic or perhaps even non-genetic causes that have yet to be discovered.